 Virtual Trivia Theme – Jeopardy Style

-Have guests dress up as though they were actually Jeopardy contestants.
+Have guests dress up as though they were actually Jeopardy contestants for an online jeopardy game.
 (Definitely ask one volunteer to dress up as the ultimate trivia host extraordinaire, Alex Trebek himself.)

 Of course, everyone must answer trivia in the form of a question.

 You can even design your trivia questions around our favorite Jeopardy categories, including Before and After, Potpourri, and World Origins.
 [Check out the Virtual Trivia Ideas section below to find an app that makes this easy!]